rheinwerk-verlag/planning-poker/docs/dev_docs/consumers.rst

 -----------

 .. automodule:: planning_poker.consumers
+   :members:
+   :exclude-members: PokerConsumer

 .. autoclass:: planning_poker.consumers.PokerConsumer
     :members:
     :show-inheritance:

     Use the provided ``send_event`` method to send events to the client-side consumers. ``Events`` are strings used to determine how the included data should be handled.
-Expand the ``self.commands`` dictionary to respond to custom events.
+Expand the ``commands`` dictionary to respond to custom events.

     .. attribute:: commands
        :type: Dict[str, Dict[str, Any]]